Hospital Branding Tips – a Healthcare Logo Design Guide

 The tone needs to reflect people’s expectations of what a hospital represents: professionalism, trust, security, knowledge and tranquillity.

-The use of either blue or green are by far the most practical colour choices that will demonstrate these values.
+The use of either blue or green is by far the most practical colour choice that will demonstrate these values.

 They highlight the competence of the hospital branding to both patients and visitors while also being warm and welcoming enough to allow people to feel relaxed and at ease.